Table of Contents

 • Other therapies – Electroconvulsive therapy (ECT), Transcranial magnetic stimulation (TMS), and light therapy for seasonal affective disorder (SAD)

-Sanctuary Clinics offers the very latest in evidence-based treatments and therapies, in a residential setting, immersed in a Christ-centered community of love and encouragement.
+Sanctuary Clinics offers the very latest in evidence-based treatments and therapies, in a community setting, immersed in a Christ-centered community of love and encouragement.
 Don’t walk this road alone.
 Call NOW!

 Mood Swing FAQs